-MAAS supports Ubuntu and CentOS images out of the box.
+MAAS supports the images it generates for stable Ubuntu releases and for CentOS 6.6.
 Ubuntu Advantage is needed in order to use Windows, RHEL and SUSE images or in order to build a custom image for any operating system.

 Images are stored in the region controller's database, from where the rack controller will automatically pull them onto its local disk.

 See CLI Image Management for information on advanced image management.

 The place from where a region controller downloads its images is known as a boot image source.
 The main characteristics of a boot source are its location (URL) and its associated GPG public keyring.

 MAAS comes configured with a boot source that should suffice for most users:

 The above URL points to the 'daily' stream (for the v3 format).
 See Local image mirror for some explanation regarding the availability of other streams.